aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/050_direct_automation/_index.md

 ## Create SSM document

 For this section we will replicate the FIS terminate instance action using SSM.
+This has no real value in and of itself but is a starting point for the advanced SSM documents in the [**Common Scenarios**]({{< ref "030_basic_content/090_scenarios" >}}) section.
 Copy the YAML below into a file named `ssm-terminate-instances-asg-az.yaml`

 ```yaml
 ---